Using AI to Document Your Data

 2. Suggesting IRIs from the DFO Salmon Ontology (or appropriate vocabularies) for:

-- term_iri: the IRI for this column (use an OWL class IRI when it’s a “type”, or a SKOS concept IRI when it’s a controlled vocabulary term)
+- term_iri: the IRI for this column (use a SKOS concept IRI for compound variables)

 - unit_label / unit_iri: if applicable